s33ke3/Yara-Scanner/README.md

 - Email alerts, when a pattern match is found
 - Logging

-	:electron: What this mod adds to the original features:
+:electron: What this mod adds to the original features?

-- Added a field in the report with HOSTNAME and USERNAME
+- Added a field in the report with HOSTNAME and USERNAME :computer:
 -